Native American Methane Capture Travel Offset Project for 2019

 Lower your impact on the planet and help improve human health by supporting the Social Responsibilities Special Interest Section (SR-SIS) travel offset project!
 Donate here.
 (You might even consider this to be your individual participation in the Paris Climate Agreement!)
-A $6 donation offsets a ton of carbon dioxide (CO2) – the average emissions for an AALL member’s travel to/from Baltimore, MD.
+A $6 donation offsets a ton of carbon dioxide (CO2) – the average emissions for an AALL member’s travel to/from New Orleans, LA.

-The SR-SIS Committee on Environmental Sustainability is encouraging you to support our clean cook stove project to lower your personal carbon footprint from travel to and from the conference.
-In addition to offsetting the carbon dioxide pollution created by travelling for the AALL conference, you will be helping to improve the respiratory health and lives of families in Africa.
+The SR-SIS Committee on Environmental Sustainability is encouraging you to support our Native American Methane Capture project to lower your personal carbon footprint from travel to and from the conference.
+In addition to offsetting the carbon dioxide pollution created by traveling for the AALL conference, you will be helping provide jobs and income for members of the Southern Ute Tribe and eliminate over 60,000 tonnes of greenhouse gas emissions every year.
 If you are not attending the conference, consider offsetting your vacation travel or your general footprint.